spellingmistake/kartoffelsuppe/README.md

   no commit was given and files have modified (yet not staged), those files will be loaded, without local changes HEAD will be used; the temporary diff file will be deleted after the editor is closed;
+* scan all vaccination venues in SN and send a telegram message if a certain limit is exceeded (1st python attempt)